 For ten years, he lived in temples and caves in the area, immersed in disciplines of silence and detachment, to achieve spiritual purification.
 His absorption in this consciousness was so intense that he completely forgot about his body and the world.
 Insects ate small portions of his legs, his body wasted away because he was barely conscious enough to eat, and his hair and nails grew to unmanageable sizes.

 His state of consciousness began to radiate, attracting more disciples around him each day.
 Although he never accepted any special treatment or veneration, his first followers gave him the name by which he would be known throughout the world: Bhagavan Sri Ramana Maharshi (Bhagavan means Lord or God, Sri is an honorific Hindu title, Ramana is a contraction of his name Venkataraman, and Maharshi or Maha Rishi means great sage in Sanskrit).

-In the process, he self-realized that is, he had realized by direct experience that nothing exists apart from an indivisible and universal consciousness, which is experienced in its unmanifested form as beingness or conscious presence and its manifested form as the appearance of the universe.
+In the process, he self-realized that nothing exists apart from an indivisible and universal consciousness, which is experienced in its unmanifested form as beingness or conscious presence and its manifested form as the appearance of the universe.

 Unification with his Mother

 Among the first people who found him was his paternal uncle, Neliappa Aiyar of Manamadurai.
 He made every effort to take his nephew to Manamadurai, but the young sage did not react.
 He showed no interest in the visitor.
 Then the disappointed Neliappa Iyar returned to Manamadurai.
 However, he told the news to Alagammal, Ramana’s mother.